Monstarrrr/rebutify/docs/decisions/architecture/api-paradigm.md

 - **:orange_circle: Worse** ease of use
   - [Using graphQL is a lot less common.](https://blog.postman.com/graphql-vs-rest/)
   - [Testing is more difficult.](https://www.reddit.com/r/laravel/comments/yc4073/comment/itkea7o/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)
+  - Ensuring security vulnerabilities are covered costs time

+### gRPC

+_gRPC is not relevant to us (yet) as it can only be used for API-to-API communication (it uses HTTP/2 which is not properly supported by client browsers)_

 ## Decision Outcome